January 23, 2022

 Now we had our Node.js Web service running in various stable environments.
 This whole deployment setup was quicker and simpler than we had expected.— Senthil Padmanabhan and Steven Luan, engineers at eBay

-This ride-sharing platform has grown tremendously over the last couple of, reaching 68 countries across six continents and processing millions of rides every day.
+This ride-sharing platform has grown tremendously over the last couple of, reaching more than 70 countries across six continents and processing millions of rides every day.
 It goes without saying that they need their app to operate as smoothly as possible.
 Always.

 Whether in Wrocław or Los Angeles, an Uber driver is always at your disposal

-An online publishing platform owned by a Medium Corporation, featuring articles written both by professionals and amateurs, and attracting 25 million unique readers every month.
+An online publishing platform owned by a Medium Corporation, featuring articles written both by professionals and amateurs, and attracting over 100 million users every month, according to SimilarWeb.
 The challenge for Medium was to deploy apps in a way that doesn’t hinder user access and takes as little time as possible.
 Given that deployment happens five times a day, speeding things up is absolutely critical.

 Medium’s main app servers are built with Node.js with AWS services on top, while its image server was written in Go.